regiiis/AirQualityMonitoringAndPrediction/README.md

 Every folder should have a README providing an overview and describing specific aspect of the substructure.

 ### Wiki - Sphinx
-Sphix is used to automatically generate a docstring documentation as well as dedicated pages in marksdown.
+Sphix is used to automatically generate a code docstring documentation as well as dedicated pages in marksdown.

 ## Version Control
-A guideline for version control in this project.
+A guideline for version control in this project - Work on main except for larger parallel feature devs or experimentations.
 ### Link GitHub to WSL

 ```bash